Health in Nepal: Diarrhoeal diseases

 Diarrhoeal disease is one of the leading causes of death globally which is mainly caused by bacterial, viral or parasitic organisms.
 In addition, the other factors include malnutrition, contaminated water and food sources, animal faeces, and person-to-person transmission due to poor hygienic conditions.
 Diarrhoea is an indication of intestinal tract infection which is characterized by the passage of loose or liquid stool three or more times a day, or more than a normal passage per day.
 This disease can be prevented by action of several measures including access to contamination-free water and food sources, hand washes with soap and water, personal hygiene and sanitation, breastfeeding the child for at least six months of life, vaccination against Rotavirus and general awareness among the people.
 Treatment is performed by rehydration with oral rehydration salt (ORS) solution, use of zinc supplements, administration of intravenous fluid in case of severe dehydration or shock, and the continuing supply of nutrient-rich food, especially to malnourished children.

 Global Burden of Disease Study shows that diarrhoeal diseases account for 5.91% of total deaths among all age groups of Nepal in 2017.
 In the same year, the data indicates that diarrhoeal diseases has the highest cause of death of 9.14% in the age group 5–14 years followed by 8.91% deaths in 70+ age group.

 A study showed the presence of enteropathogens in more than two-thirds of diarrhoeal faeces.
 A survey done in Kathmandu showed the presence of Giardia cysts in 43% of the water samples tested.
 Similarly, diarrhoea and dysentery causing bacteria such as Escherichia coli, Shigella species, Campylobacter species, Vibrio cholerae are found to be more common in contaminated drinking water of Nepal.
-In 2009, a large cholera outbreak occurred in Jajarkot and its neighboring districts affecting around thirty thousand people and over five hundred deaths, and it's been endemic for a long time in different parts of Nepal.
+In 2009, a large cholera outbreak occurred in Jajarkot and its neighboring districts affecting around thirty thousand people and over five hundred deaths, and it has been endemic for a long time in different parts of Nepal.
 Viral diarrhoea is mainly caused by Rotavirus but a few cases of Norovirus and Adenovirus was also observed in a type of study.

 The following table shows the prevalence of diarrhea among under-five children in all five development regions of Nepal in the year 2006, 2011 and 2016.